 FDC3 1.1 solves this and gives fintech vendors what they’ve wanted: freedom of choice and broad distribution.
 Application vendors can now build to a single, standard set of APIs and reach the entire industry.

 I’m sure we speak for every FDC3 collaborator—we hope application vendors take this new freedom to heart and help us achieve the vision of making desktop application interoperability commonplace.
 Collaboration and open standards are creating a new and better way to get work done for the financial industry.

-Learn about this and more FDC3 1.1 packaging information in our upcoming webinar (part of our Trends in Capital Markets Technology Webinar Series): FDC3 Support Made Easy: Finsemble 4.3 Release.
+Learn about this and more FDC3 1.1 packaging information in our webinar on-demand: FDC3 Support Made Easy: Finsemble 4.3 Release.